emauton/emauton.github.io/_posts/2023-12-27-types-of-metrics.markdown

 See [Will Larson's
 notes](https://lethain.com/measuring-engineering-organizations/) for more
-discussion and a broader taxonomy.
+discussion and a broader taxonomy, mostly focused on "investment-level" metrics below.

 ### 1. Operations-level metrics